azfoo/TiLiA/README.md

 ```
 pip install pyinstaller
 ```
-Run PyInstaller using the settings in `tilia.spec`:
+Run PyInstaller using the settings in `tilia.spec` to build:
 ```
 pyinstaller tilia.spec
 ```